 DENTINEA oral solution in single-dose container.

 My CBD dosage calculator to follow my treatment

 We've created a detailed dosage calculator to help you understand your body and to keep you on track to finding your ideal CBD dosage.

-In this diary we have put together a detailed planner to dose your CBD in the easiest way possible.
-You can download it to your computer or device for a digital diary, or print it out to stick in the fridge or medicine cabinet and fill it in every day for best results.
+In this journal we have put together a detailed planner to dose your CBD in the easiest way possible.
+You can download it to your computer or device for a digital planner, or print it to stick to the fridge or medicine cabinet and fill it out each day for best results.

-In this dosage calculator you will find a simple explanation of CBD dosage & drug interactions, so you can get the most out of your CBD product, without risking your health.
-Don't forget to print your dosing book double-sided to save paper and the planet!
+In this dosage calculator, you will find a simple explanation of CBD dosage & drug interactions, so you can get the most out of your CBD product, without risk to your health.
+Don't forget to print your dosage booklet double-sided to save paper and the planet!

-Finally, let's remember once again: the products sold by CBDtech are safe and tested so as not to induce undesirable side effects.
-Our extracts only contain cannabinoids from legally grown hemp.
-At the same time, they are not drugs in any way, and the manufacturer does not make any health claims regarding their use.
+Finally, let's remember once again: the products sold by CBDtech are safe and tested so as not to induce unwanted side effects.
+Our extracts contain only cannabinoids from legally grown hemp.
+At the same time, these are in no way medicines and the manufacturer does not make any health claims regarding their use